MLH-Fellowship/0.5.2-wheres-my-food/README.md

 pip install -U click
 ```

 Lastly, run the requirements.txt file found in the backend folder.
-To do so, create and run a python vitrual environment.
+To do so, create and activate a python vitrual environment.
 Then run,
 ```
 pip install -r requirements.txt
 ```